 - The adults of the household should keep a file of important documents in their emergency survival kits.
 Include personal, financial and insurance information.
 Also include copies of birth certificates and social security cards for everyone in your home.
 Remember to keep some cash in your kit.
 It may take a few days to get things sorted out and you don’t want to be stranded without funds for food or a place to stay.

 - If you have a car, prepare a small emergency bag that includes gloves, a change of clothes, flashlight, shovel, first aid kit, water, money and non-perishable food.
 If you have a cell phone, you may want to invest in a travel charger to use in your car.
 A phone is useless if it is dead and you never know when you will need to contact someone for help.
+You should also ensure your car is always insured.
+Once your policy runs out, be sure to renew it straight away as you don’t want to leave in a rush and realize your car is uninsured.
+Find out how to get car insurance here.

 By following this safety list, you can breathe a little easier and know that in an emergency you and your family will be prepared.
 Start crossing items off of your emergency safety checklist today, it may make a difference tomorrow.
 Remember to be prepared for plumbing emergencies too.
 If you’re in the Toronto area, research local plumbers for example absolutedp.com and keep their details handy in case of emergency.